FronzoMimlet/NeoVimConfig/README.md

 ## Tree-sitter
 * `TSInstall <language>` installs what every language syntax
-* 'TSInstallInfo` shows a list of laguages syntax thing you have installed
+* `TSInstallInfo` shows a list of laguages syntax thing you have installed